Moris Carrozzieri

-Moris Carrozzieri (born 16 November 1980) is an Italian football defender.
+Moris Carrozzieri (born 16 November 1980) is an Italian former football defender.

 Club career

 Early career

 Carrozzieri started his professional career at A.S.
 Bari.
 He was loaned to Andria and Giulianova (both at Serie C1) and then to Martina and Teramo (both at Serie C2).

 He help Teramo gain promotion to Serie C1 in summer 2002, and the club bought half of the registration rights of the player.
 In summer 2003, Carrozzieri was sold to newly promoted team Sampdoria, by Teramo bought Bari's half and re-sold to the Genoese club.

 Sampdoria

 First season of Carrozzieri in Serie A, he made 25 appearances and the team finished 8th.
 The club bought rest of the rights at the end of the season.

 However, he just made 3 appearances in the second season, and he was loaned to A.C.
 Arezzo of Serie B at the end of the season.

 He made 35 appearances and the team finished 7th.